Get your Metal Credit Card at AU Small Finance Bank - www.lokmattimes.com

 Get your Metal Credit Card at AU Small Finance Bank

-ATK New Delhi [India], July 26: Durable metal credit cards are the new fashion symbol for today's discerning and ...
+PNN New Delhi [India], July 29: Durable metal credit cards are the new fashion symbol for today's discerning and ...

 For card users who want to make a stylish statement each time they pay, here's an inside look at the attractive metal card options now available from AU SFB and how they redefine premium credit card functionality, security, and rewards.